FarmData2/FarmData2/modules/README.md

 A component can check the permissions of the logged in farmOS user using appropriate function in `farmosUtil.js`.

 If a permission needs to be checked that is not yet supported it can be added to the `$perms` array in the `permissions` function in `modules/farm_fd2/src/module/Controller/FD2_Controller.php` file.

+## Log Categories and Units

+The log categories and units used by FarmData2 are installed by the `farm_fd2.install` file in `modules/farm_fd2/src/module`.

+To add new log categories or units:

+- Edit the `farm_fd2.install` file.
+- Rebuild the module.
+- Uninstall the FarmData2 module (machine name: `farm_fd2`)
+- Re-enable the Farmdata2 module.

+Note: the `installDB.bash` script also uninstalls and re-enables the FarmData2 module.
+Thus, changes to the log categories and units will be reflected when tests are run headless.

 ## Testing